akirataguchi115/akirataguchi115/README.md

 ### Hiii~! <3
-I'm interested in copyleftism, free software and open source, in that order.
+I'm interested in copyleft, free software and open source, in that order.

 I write documentation, create issues and code small programs that are actually useful.